Shishir441/shishir441.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}
-👨🏻‍💻 I'm a final year graduate student at the TU Berlin.
+👨🏻‍💻 I'm a final year graduate student at the Huazhong University of Science and Technology.
+I completed my Bachelor's in Electronics and Communication Engineering from Tribhuvan University, Nepal.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🔬 My research interests include developing AI technologies for social good!

-📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.
+📚 I'm currently working towards my Master's Thesis in the field of High Resolution Face Restoration and Swapping.

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.

 # Selected Experience

-## 🤖 Open Source Contributions
-I have experience contributing to [Arena Bench](https://github.com/Arena-Rosnav) a large open-source project for robotic obstacle avoidance using Deep Reinforcement Learning.
+## 🤖 CEO, Co-founder, Kalki I.O.T.
+Solutions Pvt.
+Ltd.
+I have and experience of leading a team of driven engineers to develop hardware and software solutions for clients.
+I also led two different projects through the company namely Mushoor and IRA.
+Through Mushoor we designed and built a fully automated system to enable underemployed and unemployed population to earn a surplus income and nutrition.

 Moreover, I have published a [respective paper](https://sudo-boris.github.io/publication/2022-Arena-Bench) at the IROS conference and in the Robotics and Automation Letters (RA-L) journal.